|Nutritional Guidelines (per serving)|

 Peel the onion and chop it into 1/4-inch dice.

 Slice the bell pepper in half lengthwise.
-Remove the stem, seeds, and ribs and cut it into 1/4-inch to 1/2-inch dice.
+Remove the stem, seeds, and ribs, then cut it into 1/4-inch to 1/2-inch dice.

 Butter two 2-quart casseroles or a large lasagna baking dish or pan.